Adapting to your pace, together

 Driven by experience, we offer the well-established pooling solution as one of the most popular global employee benefits strategies with international companies.

-It combines the performance of policies around the world into a single account, by balancing the potential losses in some countries with the positive experience in others, and when the pool is positive, the client can receive a dividend.
+Through reinsurance, the GEB’s Lifecycle Pooling solution combines the performance of local and cross-border group policies around the world into a single profit-sharing account, to balance the positive and negative experiences of the pooled policies.
+In case of a positive pool experience, the client can receive a multinational pooling dividend.